DFrye333/BD3GE/README.md

 * Encapsulate OGG stuff into a more general Audio class.
 * More commenting!
 * Fix that input key press bug.
-* Encapsulate all of the timeval/gettimeofday stuff inside of a class.